-The implementation of the TOD Program, in partnership with Infrastructure Ontario (10), will be initiated by soliciting third party interest for TOD at 12 pages to the page in the page of the page in the page design business cases in 2018.
+The implementation of the TOD Program, in partnership with Infrastructure Ontario (10), will be initiated by soliciting third party interest for TOD at 12 pages to be soliciting that were identified through preliminary design business cases in 2018.
 Six of the twelve stations are located in the City of Toronto along the Stouffville, Lakeshore East and Kitchener GO Rail lines tied to the SmartTrack program, while the other six are outside of Toronto on the Kitchener and Barrie GO Rail lines.
 None of the twelve stations are in Durham Region.